Mykol71/posos/msposapp/README.md

 	- A second network interface (eth1) assigned to the VM.
 	- 100GB of disk space.
 	- 2 Elastic IPs.
 Each assigned to each NIC.
-(One for a managment endpoint and another to passthrough for the application instance.)
+(One for a managment endpoint and another for the VPN connection end point.)
+	- Ports to be opened inbound nic1 (eth0): ssh.
-	- Ports to be opened inbound: ssh, icmp, and rdp.
+	- Ports to be opened inbound nic2 (eth1): ssh, icmp, rdp. (required for VPN)

 2. Download and install cloud admin menus: